 All four of these countries were involved in the Six-Party talks.
 For any future negotiations to move forward, all four nations—and the United States—will need to collaborate.

 For 60 years, an uneasy truce has held on the Korean Peninsula.
 While the North Koreans have maintained an aggressive diplomatic posture, the United States and its allies have typically used more restrained language.

 This all changed in early 2017, when the new American president, Donald Trump, began a war of words with the Kim regime.
 Among other things, he has called Kim Jong Un “short and fat,” dubbed him “Little Rocket Man,” and promised to rain “fire and fury” on the country.
 North Korea has responded by calling Trump “old,” “mentally deranged,” and a “dotard.”

 More recently, the two leaders took a break from their escalating verbal battle.
 In March 2018, Kim Jong Un invited President Trump to meet for talks about North Korea's nuclear program.
 President Trump accepted, and the two leaders met Singapore on June 12, 2018.
 After meeting for a few hours, the two leaders signed an agreed statement.
 Trump agreed to provide North Korea with security guarantees and to suspend joint military exercises with South Korea.
 Kim reaffirmed his commitment to complete denuclearization of the Korean peninsula, and both leaders agreed to work towards peace.

 The risks of any conflict with North Korea are grave.
-The Trump-Kim summit is a welcome step in the right direction, but working out the details of a lasting peace will be hard.
+The Trump-Kim summits are a welcome step in the right direction, but working out the details of a lasting peace will be hard.
 Complete denuclearization of the Korean peninsula means different things to the U.S. and North Korea, and some argue that the U.S. has conceded too much too early.
 A long road lies ahead.